DavidKHahn/RoR_CommentBlog/README.md

-# Ruby on Rails: Blog with comments demo
+## Ruby on Rails: Blog with Comment functionality

 * Ruby version: 2.6.5